nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 ## The Resource server
 * For this demo, a flask server will be the resource server
 * Some endpoints will be authorize requests using the client credentials flow
-* A flask decorator that acts as a request middleware will be used to add authorization to the flask server endpoint
+* A flask decorator that acts as a request middle-ware will be used to add authorization to the flask server endpoint.
+So just by adding the decorator, authorization can be added to the flask endpoint
 * The workflow

 ### Fetching access_tokens from the token_endpoint